Join the AHA Action Community Convening Fall 2023

 the AHA Action Community

-The first AHA Age-Friendly Health Systems Action Community is concluding in April 2020.
-An Age-Friendly Health System Action Community tests the 4Ms Framework in hospital and ambulatory settings, sharing learnings in a 7-month virtual community.
+The AHA is currently recruiting for its fifth Age-Friendly Health Systems Action Community convening September 2023, with acute, post-acute and outpatient sites of care.
+Age-Friendly Health Systems action communities, led by AHA and IHI, test the 4Ms Framework in hospital and ambulatory settings, sharing learnings in a seven-month virtual community.

 The benefits of the Action Community include: